The Fourier modal method for gratings with bi-anisotropic materials

 \section{Introduction}

 The electrodynamic semi-analytical Fourier modal method (FMM) is one of the most efficient and fastest approaches for theoretical studies of the optical properties of layered periodic structures in photonics.
-This technique employs a scattering matrix formalism along with the Fourier decomposition of fields in each of the vertically homogeneous layers.
-Since publication of the seminal works \cite{MG1981, TG2002}, this technique has undergone extensive enhancements and adaptations \cite{fradkin2020nanoparticle, salakhova2021fourier}.
+This technique employs a scattering matrix formalism along with the Fourier decomposition of fields in each of the vertically \edit{stacked} homogeneous layers.
+Since \edit{the} publication of the \edit{first} seminal works \cite{MG1981, TG2002}, this technique has undergone extensive \edit{improvements} and \edit{adaptations}~\cite{fradkin2020nanoparticle, salakhova2021fourier, weiss2009matched}.

-To our knowledge, most implementations of the FMM are based on constitutive relations that connect the local electric induction with the local electric field and the local magnetic induction with the local magnetic field.
+\edit{Most} implementations of the FMM are based on constitutive relations that connect the local electric induction with the local electric field and the local magnetic induction with the local magnetic field.
 Typically, this form of constitutive relation serves as an excellent approximation for local polarization and magnetization, accurately describing experimental observations.
-However, there is a class of optical phenomena that cannot be described by these relations.
-Among these phenomena are circular dichroism --- the difference in the absorption of left and right circularly polarized light by a substance \cite{Johnson1988, Hendry2010, Tang2011}, and optical activity --- the rotation of the polarization plane of linearly polarized light as it travels through the substance \cite{inoue2004chiral, hodgkinson2001inorganic}.
+However, there is a class of \edit{linear} optical phenomena that cannot be described by these relations.
+Among these phenomena are circular dichroism --- the difference in the absorption of left- and right\edit{-handed} circularly polarized light by a substance \cite{Johnson1988, Hendry2010, Tang2011}, and optical activity --- the rotation of the polarization plane of linearly polarized light as it travels through the substance \cite{inoue2004chiral, hodgkinson2001inorganic}.
 Microscopically, these phenomena originate from the broken inversion symmetry (chirality) of molecules that constitute such substances.
-Circular dichroism and optical activity can be described by the simplest form of constitutive relations only by using the deielectric permittivity dependent on the polarization state of light.
+Circular dichroism and optical activity can be described by the simplest form of constitutive relations only when using a dielectric permittivity \edit{that is} dependent on the polarization state \edit{and the direction or propagation} of light.
 Although this phenomenological approach can be effective in homogeneous media, it fails in periodic media with intrinsically chiral materials.